bitsadmin/dir2json/README.md

 As a .json file is not as easy to search through, the `Json2csv.ps1` script converts the (hierarchical) JSON structure to a (flat) CSV file which can be easily queried using PowerShell (examples in `CheatSheet.ps1`) or using tools like `grep`.

 This utility has been developed for use in Red Team assignments to be able to efficiently perform offline searches for interesting files and directories.
-At the BITSADMIN blog an in-depth article on this tool is available: [Digging for secrets on corporate network shares](https://blog.bitsadmin.com/blog/digging-for-secrets).
+At the BITSADMIN blog an in-depth article on this tool is available: [Digging for Secrets on Corporate Shares](https://blog.bitsadmin.com/blog/digging-for-secrets).

 Latest binaries available from the [Releases](https://github.com/bitsadmin/dir2json/releases) page.

 ## Demos
-**In-memory execution in Cobalt Strike**
+### In-memory execution in Cobalt Strike**

 [cobaltstrike.mp4](https://blog.bitsadmin.com/assets/img/20230403_digging-for-secrets/cobaltstrike.mp4)

-**Convert JSON to CSV and query CSV**
+### Convert JSON to CSV and query CSV

 [powershell.mp4](https://blog.bitsadmin.com/assets/img/20230403_digging-for-secrets/powershell.mp4)

-**Example queries**
+### Example queries
 A cheat sheet with various PowerShell queries generating, importing and querying the directory listing can be found in the `CheatSheet.ps1` file in this repository.
+Additionally, `CheatSheet.sh` is available to perform similar queries in bash.

 ## Usage